pranavarora1895/appwrite-react-blog-app/README.md

 ## React Hook Form

 > Usage of React hook form for signup and login
+> Slug Transformation: used `watch` method of React hook form to watch the activity of the `title` field and transformed slug based on the `title`.

 ## Mechanism to protect pages and routes

 > Protected Container is created to protect pages and routes

 ## _To be continued..._